sparanoid/automator-workflows/README.md

 ### Compress Images
 This is a much simple workflow bundled with the three individual image compress workflows listed above.
 It auto detects the file type of selected images and compress them. `.png`, `.jpg` and `.svg` are supported.
 Of course `optipng`, `pngcrush`, `jpegoptim` and `svgo` must be installed before using this workflow.

-**Note #1**: The default compress option for each type of images is the same as the individual compress workflow.
+**Note #1**: The default compress options for each type of images is the same as the individual compress workflow.

 **Note #2**: It’s okay to run this workflow if you only install some of required dependencies, for example, you can just installed `optipng` and `jpegoptim`, but only `.png` and `.jpg` will be compressed when you run this workflow, all other SVG files you selected will be skipped.